marlonelima/over-the-air-demo/README.md

 <br>

-At the first version, you should run  `expo publish`  and then  `expo build` .
-Everytime that you change javascript files, you may run  `expo publish`  again and the new version will be available in the app.
-If has SDK changes, you should run  `expo publish`  again and then  `expo build` .
+At the first version, you should run `expo publish` and then `expo build`.
+Everytime that you change javascript files, you may run `expo publish` again and the new version will be available in app.
+If has SDK changes, you should generate a new build by running `expo build`.

 Updates are managed by Expo server.
 <br><br>